JVLegend/JVLegend.github.io/cv.md

 <p>He has experience in creating Data Science teams, leading them and teaching new managers/directors how to make them successful. he also helps saving data/analytics teams and areas from serious problems.<p>

 <p>He is a specialist in the implementation of newly published Artificial Intelligence solutions, usually State of the Art updates, in the areas of Computational Vision and Natural Language Processing.
 He works in Private Credit, Healthcare, Banking and Retail projects, among others.</p>

-<p>He has had some of his works published in the Financial Times, The Guardian, and several articles in magazines and newspapers of great circulation in Brazil.
-In 2012 he founded one of the largest Statistical websites in Brazil, and is currently producing new content on the recently launched portal www.datarockstar.com.</p>

 <h2>Work Experience</h2>
 <div class="row">